-Summer 2018 was the perfect opportunity to plan a holiday in Ireland and if its anything like my vacation in 2018, it'll be well worth it.
+Summer 2019 is the perfect opportunity to plan a holiday in Ireland and if its anything like my vacation in 2018, it'll be well worth it.

 Ireland – the land of a thousand welcomes is also a land of contrasts.
 We are blessed with majestic mountains, lush valleys, rugged coastlines, and acres of green fields.
 But we also have vibrant, cosmopolitan cities, picturesque villages and bustling market towns – every day and every mile bring something different.